 A Dr. Seuss wedding in a Philadelphia cemetery #Wedding Porn#cemetery#dr seuss#literature theme#outdoor#philadelphia#pink dress March 31 | Guest post by Chris Wolfgang Photos by Alix Passage and second shooter, Black White & Raw Photography Certain words come to mind when you think "Dr. Seuss."
 Whimsical, definitely.
 Colorful, for sure.
 Adventurous.
 Lighthearted.
 Fun as all get-out.
 Each one of these descriptions fits Katelyn and Steve's Philadelphia wedding to perfection.
 I mean, just look at Katelyn's shoes — those have to be hand-decorated, right?
 How amazing are they?
 This Dr. Seuss-themed event covered it all: book titles as escort cards, Truffula trees for centerpieces everywhere, and am I seeing a guest with a genuine Lorax mustache?
 Please tell me he did that just for the wedding.
 Please.
 What's that?
 You want more bad-ass-ness?
 WELL.
-Katelyn and Steve set up their Dr. Seuss wonderland in Laurel Hill, which happens to be Philadelphia's most historic cemetery.
+Katelyn and Steve set up their Dr. Seuss wonderland in West Laurel Hill, which happens to be one of Pennsylvania’s most historic cemeteries.
 Bad-ass-ness assured.
 You can see more photos here.
 Vendors Photography: Alix Passage • Second shooter: Black White & Raw Photography • Venue: Laurel Hill Cemetery • Dress: Janice Martin Couture This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Black White & Raw Photography Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Chris Wolfgang Chris Wolfgang is an editor and writer in Omaha, Neb.
 She'll discuss comics and sci-fi any time. http://chriswolfgang.com PREVIOUS Lisa & Mike's literature-inspired family-focused wedding redo NEXT I took off my ring yesterday Toggle comments [ 22 ] The dress! the shoes! the mustaches and decor!!!
 I love it all! <3 Beautiful wedding!
 10 agree Reply Wouldn't normally put Dr. Seuss and a cemetery together but the result was pretty cool.
 LOVE her dress too.
 10 agree Reply OMG..I love it all…so creative..The lorax candy display is my favorite!!
 1 agrees Reply Love her pink wedding dress and her flowered shoes!!
 The candy bar table looks yummy… and great wedding cake stand too!!
 Congratulations to the couple!!
 2 agree Reply Butter Battle, anyone?
 1 agrees Reply Hey y'all!
 Those shoes!
 I was just looking at shoes like those from this etsy seller called PrettyRockGirl!
 Thought I would just leave this here for anyone else with similar shoe needs https://www.etsy.com/listing/123854400/rose-shoes-with-sheer-flower-petals?ref=favs_view_1 Reply SO-SO-SO gorgeous and I am officially obsessed with those AMAZING Earrings!! has anyone google-fu'd them?
 1 agrees Reply The first movie the FH and I ever saw together was the Lorax… we weren't there together… We were both the guests of a friend who'd gotten a stack of tix to the sneak preview.
 That was the day we met.
 I will have an M&Ms Lorax!
 Reply Just curious as to why a cemetary )other than the beautiful backdrops of old graves and landscaping)?
 Would this offend people going to pay respects to relatives during the event?
 Curious as to how grieving people would recieve this and how the event would respect these families.
 4 agree Reply Hey Marilyn, I'm one of the photographers for this wedding.
 As it was explained to me by Laurel Hill Cemetary, the area of the event is in a historic area of the cemetery which is one of the oldest in the country, and in most cases there is no remaining family to reach out to.
 The events are held after the cemetary is closed for business hours, and the tents put up in a fairly remote location.
 The "Receiving Vaults" where the group photos were taken, are all just empty buildings used for storage.
 5 agree Reply Oh wow, I live down the street from her dressmaker!
 It is even better on a person, and not the dress form– what a lovely wedding.
 Reply You had Tastykakes!
 I half-joked to the future hubby that if our cake fell through we should make a Tastykake sculpture with a cake topper on it.
 He is now almost serious about that.
 Reply So cute!
 I love all the sweets, the fun colors and the face on the candy jar!
 1 agrees Reply That dress is a stunner.
 I can't stop looking at it – it's like a peony.
 Gorgeous!
 Reply Oh my gawd!!!
 That decor is fabulous!
 Who is the real-life Lorax with the 'stache there?
 2 agree Reply What a sexy and fabulous wedding!
 I love the colors and how the bride and groom match with their pink!
 Reply OMG OMG!
 I would not have imagined such class in a children's book themed wedding.
 Artfully put together.
 I love it!
 Reply Where did those bridesmaids bouquets come from???
 I'm looking for something EXACTLY like that!
 1 agrees Reply Are we seriously crediting second shooters now?
 Reply Hi, AC!
 We try to credit every vendor included in the information we get with the wedding submission.
 A lot of our photogs love their second shooters and want to give them kudos.
 We agree!
 Reply I love this so much!
 The decorations are done so well.
 And I love the dresses and bouquets!!!
 Reply Beautiful bride and wedding, and I love the theme!
 Having just lost my mom last year, your memorial table quotation just made me cry.
 Thank-you.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.